Canon R vs Fujifilm X-T100

-Both the Canon R and the X-T100 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the Canon R does not have a direct predecessor.
+The Canon R is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon R better than the Fujifilm X-T100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (30.1 vs 24MP) with a 12% higher linear resolution.